arlessweschler/tvtime-dataviz/README.md

 A server deployed on Heroku updates every day a PostGreSQL database containing the dataset to be used by the model.

-The TV series recommended by the model can be seen at https://tv-series-recommender.herokuapp.com/
+The TV series recommended by the model can be seen at https://docker-website.herokuapp.com/imdb/.
+This website was created using Django+Bootstrap and deployed with Docker.

 ## To do
-- Improving how to display the recommendations.
 - Creating a timeline containing all the episodes watched.